canonical/linuxptp-snap/README.md

 To build and install from source, refer [here](#build-and-install-from-source).

+Installing the snap exposes the following commands on the host:
+- linuxptp.hwstamp-ctl
+- linuxptp.nsm
+- linuxptp.phc-ctl
+- linuxptp.phc2sys
+- linuxptp.pmc
+- linuxptp.ptp4l
+- linuxptp.timemaster
+- linuxptp.ts2phc
+- linuxptp.tz2alt

+Note that `hwstamp-ctl` and `phc-ctl` use hyphens instead of underscores.
+This is due to the character limitation in snap app names.

 Add [aliases](https://snapcraft.io/docs/commands-and-aliases) to run the commands without the namespace.
 For example:
 ```bash
 $ snap alias linuxptp.ptp4l ptp4l